BerkeleyLab/inference-engine/README.md

 The program also writes the neural network initial condition to `initial-network.json` and the final (trained) network to the file specified in the above command: `sat-mix-rat.json`.

 ### Performing inference
-Users with a PyTorch model may use [nexport] to export the model to JSON files that Inference-Engine can read.
+Users with a PyTorch model may use [nexport] to export the model to JSON files that Fiats can read.
 Examples of performing inference using a neural-network JSON file are in [example/concurrent-inferences].

 Documentation